Gigaspaces/xap-docs/site/content/xap110tut/first-xap-app-step-2.markdown

 {{%/accord%}}
 {{%/accordion%}}

-1. Create a new Eclipse environment variable called **GS_HOME**, and point it to your GigaSpaces installation Root folder
+Step 2.
+Create a new Eclipse environment variable called **GS_HOME**, and point it to your GigaSpaces installation Root folder

 ![ide-3.jpg](/attachment_files/ide-3.jpg)